vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 ##### Alignment
 Reads are aligned using `STAR` or `HISAT2` (default `STAR`).
 Sensible defaults have been set, but can be overwritten for either (or both) the indexing and alignment by specifying them in the `config.yaml`.

 The pipeline will check if the assembly you specified is present in the *genome_dir*, and otherwise will download it for you through [genomepy](https://github.com/vanheeringen-lab/genomepy).
 All these aligners require an index to be formed first for each assembly, but don't worry, the pipeline does this for you.

 ##### Bam sieving
 After aligning the bam you can choose to remove unmapped reads, low quality mappings, duplicates, and multimappers.
-Again, sensible defaults have been set, but can be overwritten.
+By default, duplicate reads are [not easy to tell apart from normal read duplication due to natural over-sequencing of highly expressed genes](https://doi.org/10.1186/s12859-016-1276-2).
+To determine if duplicate reads should be removed, check the dupRadar output in the MultiQC.

 ##### Strandedness
 Most sequencing protocols at present are strand-specific.
 This specificity can be used to help identify pseudogenes originating from antisense DNA, or genes with overlapping regions on opposite strands without ambiguity.
 Strandedness is inferred automatically for all RNA-seq samples.
+For quantifier Salmon this occurs internally, with no configuration available.
 For aligners it is inferred by RSeQC, the results of which can be reviewed in the MultiQC.
 RSeQC inference can be overwritten by column `strandedness` in the samples.tsv.
 This column may contain identifiers `no`, `forward` or `reverse`.
 If strandedness is unknown (for some samples), fields may be left blank or filled with `nan`.
 Setting `ignore_strandedness` in the config.yaml will resulting in gene counting to assume all reads are unstranded.

 ##### Gene counts